December 1, 2005

 Guess The Airline - October 2005

 This was the first appearance for this airline, and the clues seemed somewhat obvious, especially the year of the foundation of the airline.
 Yet a lot of people submitted wrong answers and some were very perseverant.
-One last time, have a look at this advertisement from the Air Transport World issue of October 1980.

 September 1, 2005